Order and sanity for django model choices.

 To use it, you write a choices class, and use it in your model fields:

-from djchoices import DjangoChoices, ChoiceItem class Book(models.Model): class BookTypes(DjangoChoices): short_story = ChoiceItem('short', 'Short story') novel = ChoiceItem('novel', 'Novel') non_fiction = ChoiceItem('non_fiction', 'Non fiction') author = models.ForeignKey('Author') book_type = models.CharField( max_length=20, choices=BookTypes.choices, default=BookTypes.novel, validators=[BookTypes.validator] )
+from djchoices import ChoiceItem, DjangoChoices class Book(models.Model): class BookType(DjangoChoices): short_story = ChoiceItem('short', 'Short story') novel = ChoiceItem('novel', 'Novel') non_fiction = ChoiceItem('non_fiction', 'Non fiction') author = models.ForeignKey('Author') book_type = models.CharField( max_length=20, choices=BookType.choices, default=BookType.novel )

-You can use this in other places like this:
+You can then use the availe choices in other modules, e.g.:

 from .models import Book Person.objects.create(author=my_author, type=Book.BookTypes.short_story)